Fort Charles – Kingston, Jamaica

 What to Expect During Your Visit

 Visitors can walk through the fort’s stone passageways, explore old cannon platforms, and climb lookout points with views of the harbor.
-The fort includes small exhibits that explain its history and the role Port Royal played in Caribbean trade and defense.
-The grounds are open and breezy, and the layout is simple to navigate.
+Small exhibits explain the fort’s role in Caribbean defense and the rise and fall of Port Royal.
+The grounds are breezy and open, and the layout is simple to navigate.
 Most cruise travelers spend 30–60 minutes here, depending on how long they explore the different sections and viewpoints.

 How to Get There From the Cruise Port